icp4a/bai4s-to-bai2400/Bai4s-to-24.0.0.md

 # Migration guide from BAI for Server to Kubernetes v24.0.0

+This guide describes how to migrate data from BAI4S to BAI 24.0.0 (K8S version).

 This guide is associated to a bash script `helper.sh` that defines functions to ease the migration from BAI4S to K8S.